dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-uv.md

 ### 3 - updating uvs at run time in an Animation loop

 Just because the array of uvs can be updated at run time that does not mean that doing so is a good idea.
 I think that generally uvs are something that should be set up once and only once and if I want to do something that involves more than one texture for a face it might be better to think in terms of more than one texture file and material and updating the textures used with materials rather than messing around with uvs.

+Still if for some reason I do need to change the state of the uvs over time in a loop I just need to make sure that I keep setting the needs update property of the uv attribute back to true each time.

 ```js
 (function () {